awpala/my-omscs-notes/cs-6200/07-P3L1-scheduling.md

 <img src="./assets/P03L01-049.png" width="650">
 </center>

-The O(1) scheduler was introduced in the version 2.5 Linux kernel by Ingo Molnar.
+The O(1) scheduler was introduced in the version 2.5 Linux kernel by Ingo Molnár.
 Despite this efficient O(1) design, it ultimately adversely impacted the performance of interactive tasks significantly.
 Furthermore, as the workloads changed (particularly as typical applications in the Linux environment were becoming more time-sensitive, e.g., Skype, movie streaming, gaming, etc.), the resulting "jitter" introduced by the O(1) scheduler had become unacceptable by that point.

-Consequently, the O(1) scheduler was replaced by the **Completely Fair Scheduler (CFS)** (discussed next) as the default scheduler starting from version 2.6.23 Linux kernel, which was also devised by Ingo Molnar.
+Consequently, the O(1) scheduler was replaced by the **Completely Fair Scheduler (CFS)** (discussed next) as the default scheduler starting from version 2.6.23 Linux kernel, which was also devised by Ingo Molnár.

 ***N.B.*** Both the O(1) and CFS schedulers are part of the standard Linux distribution, with CFS being the default (however, it is possible to switch back to the O(1) scheduler to execute tasks as well).